 Lightly butter a 10 inch pie dish – or any other oven safe dish that will fit all the balls you have made.
 Once all the balls are well and evenly coated, place all of them into a buttered pie dish.

-Bake the balls at 350 degrees F for about 20 mins.
+Bake the balls for about 20 mins.
 Each oven is different, so you will need to keep an eye on the bites.
 Once the bites are ready and if they are left in the oven too long the sugar tends to burn, so keeping an eye on them is a must.
 This is where patience will help.
 The smell always drives me crazy – in a really good way!
 Once you start smelling the delicious cinnamon sugar baking, you will know that the bites are getting close to getting baked.

 Let them cool to room temperature and enjoy with cream cheese icing (recipe coming soon).